 Claimants should report gross wages regardless of the program they file under, only self-employed earnings are reported as net.
 Report gross wages, including tips (in dollars and cents), before taxes and any other deductions.
 Gross wages are calculated by multiplying your hourly rate of pay times the number of hours you worked during the claim week.

 If you meet all the eligibility requirements and file your request each week, you should receive your first payment within three weeks after you apply for benefits.
 Payments are processed within two business days.
 If there is an issue with your weekly request that prevents your payment from being issued, you will be notified.
 Your benefits cannot be paid until the issue has been resolved.
 If you have questions, contact Customer Service at 605.626.2452.

 When filing your weekly request for payment, you must receive confirmation that your request has been accepted.
 Your request for payment has not been filed if you do not receive confirmation.
 If this happens, you may re-file your request for payment as long as it is filed within seven days of the end of the week you are claiming.

 How to File a Weekly Request

-- All Claimants: File online 24 hours a day, seven days a week.
+- File online 24 hours a day, seven days a week.